 Jeans make great travel companions, even better if they’ll hold up to a day of horse riding and still look good enough to wear out to dinner or sightseeing!
 The trick to horseback travel is to make our luggage work hard for us, and when there’s riding gear taking up precious space and weight, we need the rest of our kit to be as versatile as possible.
 That’s where a durable pair of dual-purpose jeans come into their own.

-If you’re looking at The Kimberley Ride, Craig’s Hut & High Country Ride, Bogong & Brumby Ride or Goomboorian Campdraft Ride in Australia, or our Shell, Wyoming, Big Horn cattle Drive, Wyoming and Montana rides in the USA, jeans work well for riding in a saddle with swinging fenders, as there’s no stirrup leather to rub in the wrong places.
+If you’re looking at The Kimberley Ride, Craig’s Hut & High Country Ride, Desert Brumby Safari or The Rainbow Beach, Bush & Cattle Ride in Australia, or our Shell, Wyoming, Big Horn cattle Drive, Wyoming and Montana rides in the USA, jeans work well for riding in a saddle with swinging fenders, as there’s no stirrup leather to rub in the wrong places.
 If you’re not convinced, you can always throw in a pair of chaps to be sure.
-See our recommendations for chaps here.
+See our recommendation for chaps here.

 Who better to ask about the best gear for horseback travel than our tribe of Globetrotters.
 Our experts noted some common features worth looking out for, including boot cut, no gap waistband, stretch, flexible knees, and flat seams.
 And watch out for shiny distractions – while that beautiful bling on the pockets might light up your butt like nothing else can, it can scratch up a saddle faster than you can say, ‘Whoa!’

 TOP FIVE RIDING JEANS

 - Wrangler Q Baby Ultimate Riding Jeans.
 I have a pair of these myself and love love LOVE them.
 The soft stretch fabric is comfort plus – they hold you in nicely while still allowing free movement.
 The slimming cut does wonders for the tum and butt.
 They come in a 34 or 36 inch leg and they’re made mid-rise to sit above the hip.
 Bonus: they’re also available in plus sizes!